Fuldkornsbrød (Whole Wheat Bread)

 *the above link is an affiliate link.
 As an Amazon associate, we earn from qualifying purchases.

-Anyway, when I developed this recipe, I also made a loaf that didn’t use a poolish.
-I wanted to compare the two, to see if the poolish method was really worth it.
-I made the other loaf using the direct yeast method, which is the so-called “normal” method for making bread.
+When we developed this recipe, we also made a loaf that didn’t use a poolish.
+We wanted to compare the two, to see if the poolish method was really worth it.
+We made the other loaf using the direct yeast method, which is the so-called “normal” method for making bread.
 You add the full amount of yeast directly to the dough from the start, knead, let it double in size, shape the loaf, let it rise again, then bake.
-I still ended up with a delicious loaf of bread, but the poolish loaf was fluffier and tasted better.
-So, I decided that even though using a poolish takes a bit longer, it’s a great method.
+The final loaf was still delicious, but the poolish loaf was fluffier and tasted slightly better.
+So, we decided that even though using a poolish takes a bit longer, it’s a great method.
 Especially for whole wheat bread, which can sometimes turn out dense because the flour has less gluten.
 And so I incorporated it into the recipe!

 The recipe is pretty easy to follow, but again, just be patient.
 The night before you plan to bake your bread, you will want to mix your poolish.
 You have to let this ferment until it gets bubbly (2-3 hours), then put it into the fridge overnight.
 Take it out 1 hour before you plan to mix your dough.